victor-porcar/delayed-batch-executor/README.md

 -----
 Foot note 1:  The example shows a DelayedBatchExecutor for a parameter of type Integer and a return type of String, hence DelayedBatchExecutor2<String,Integer>

-for a DelayedBatchExecutor for two parameter (Integer and Date) and returning type a Srring, the definition would be DelayedBatchExecutor3<String,Integer,Date> and so on...
+For a DelayedBatchExecutor for two parameters (Integer and Date) and a returning type String, the definition would be:
+DelayedBatchExecutor3<String,Integer,Date> and so on...